Automatic Polishing Machine: Stop Scratches & Uneven Finishes

-Can an Automatic Polishing Machine Prevent Scratches and Uneven Finishing?
+Can an Automatic Polishing Machine Stop Scratches and Uneven Finishes?

 (a) Controlled polishing pressure